What is a clinical research study?

 In most countries, the regulatory health authority, such as the Food and Drug Administration (FDA) in the United States, requires that several phases of clinical research be performed to better understand the safety and effectiveness of new investigational medications and certain medical devices.

-Clinical research studies must be approved by an institutional review board (IRB) or ethics committee (EC).
+Clinical research studies must be reviewed by an institutional review board (IRB) or ethics committee (EC).
 An IRB/EC is a group that is responsible for helping to protect the rights and welfare of study participants.
 In addition, every study participant is monitored with study-related medical tests and exams before, during, and sometimes even after the study.

 Can I leave the study if I change my mind?